 This is an interesting if alarming piece about China and adds weight to your observations about war.

-Thank you for this interesting article which may be of interest to subscribers.
+Thank you for this interest article which may be of interest to subscribers.
 Here is a section:

 In the meantime, though, the distinction between Earth and space has been blurred.
 Geopolitics used to be Earth-bound, world war was war between continents.
 Now it isn’t.
 China is ahead on this.
 Clausewitz is taught in its military academies and so too is the Prussian argument for a Feldherrenhügel, the mound from which commanders can direct battles.
 Space is the ultimate “higher ground” from which all strands of a battle can be monitored and directed.
 That is why the moon is more than a sentimental prize.